tradition of housewarming parties probably began with cavemen bringing embers

 On the flip side of the housewarming equation, party hosts can take heart in knowing that planning a housewarming is probably the easiest get-together they will ever have to plan in their new home.

 Decorations?
 A fresh floral centerpiece to greet guests on arrival is nice, but otherwise the house itself will be the main focal point.
 More good news?
 Your guests won't be expecting a lavish dinner.
 Make it a traditional buffet meal or even a pot luck dinner that they can even help prepare!

 Deviled eggs, shrimp kabobs, or other elegant finger foods are always a good idea for an open house or housewarming.
-Save yourself additional work by supplying sturdy paper plates and quality brand paper napkins.
+Save yourself additional work by supplying sturdy paper plates and napkins.

-Once guests arrive, they will naturally want a house tour, so have plans ready to oblige them by arranging beforehand who will be giving tours -- and who will be answering the door and looking after guests.
+When guests arrive, they will naturally want a grand tour of the house, so have plans ready to oblige them by arranging beforehand who will be giving tours -- and who will be answering the door and looking after guests.

 you're hosting your first housewarming party, or would like additional tips on how to make your next housewarming a sure-fire hit, get more advice from expert sites featuring related party tips,